GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 Figure 4 identifies the five most common authenticator patterns between a user and data and is grouped into two main categories.

 **Device authentication** is the first attempt to gain data access.
-Two device authentication patterns include managed and unmanaged devices.
+Two device authentication patterns include managed and unmanaged devices.<br>
     1.	**Unmanaged Devices** include any device not under the organization's control.
 Some agencies support Bring Your Own Device or contractor-furnished device access for a limited number of applications like email or collaboration tools.
 Deploying or enforcing certificate-based options, compliance profiles, or baseline images is difficult.
 This is a growing access method as more agencies support unmanaged device access to cloud applications.<br>
     2. **Managed Devices** include any device under direct control or with a managed profile, such as Government Furnished Equipment (GPE) and contractor-furnished equipment or personal devices with an organizational profile or container.
 GFE is the primary method most agencies use for data access.
 One challenge for most agencies is managing many operating system types, which may also limit how certificates are supported.<br>

 **Application authentication** is often the 2nd authentication attempt to gain data access.
 Three application authentication patterns include an enterprise Single Sign-On tool, direct access through a web application, or a non-application interface.<br>
     3.	**[Single Sign On (SSO)](https://playbooks.idmanagement.gov/playbooks/sso/)** - Agencies are centralizing application access using an enterprise SSO tool.
 This is often where PIV enforcement occurs, with most SSO tools supporting certificate-based authentication.<br>